Romel Morales

-Romel Oswaldo Morales Ramírez (born 23 August 1997) is a professional footballer who plays as a forward for Malaysia Super League club Johor Darul Ta'zim.
+Romel Oswaldo Morales Ramírez (born 23 August 1997) is a professional footballer who plays as a forward for Malaysia Super League club Terengganu FC, on loan from Johor Darul Ta'zim.
 Born in Colombia, he plays for the Malaysia national team.

 Club career

 Morales started playing football at Churta-Millos football school in Bogotá.
 He then moved to River Plate at 14 years of age.

 Banfield

 In 2014, Morales moved to Argentinian club Banfield.
 He made his professional debut on 20 March 2016, replacing Walter Erviti in 1–1 draw against River Plate at the Más Monumental Stadium in Buenos Aires.

 PKNS

 After six years in Argentina, Morales decided to continue his career in Malaysia, where he signed with PKNS.
 He made his debut on 3 February 2018, in a 2–2 draw against Terengganu II.

 Melaka United

 On 12 November 2019, Melaka United announced the signing of Morales for the following 2020 Malaysia Super League season.